anonymlol/Encoding_automation_scripts/README.md

 A specific folder structure is necessary.
 Use this [BD Template](https://db.tt/295TS1NH).

 ### BDEncEp.bat ###
 Same as BDEnc, except it only works for a single folder.
 Copying .avs from previous folders not supported (yet?).
-Use the same BD Template as for BDEnc.bat.
+Use the same BD Template as for BDEnc.

 ### TVEnc.bat ###
 Encodes, muxes, names and uploads TV encodes.